Hittner, No. 21 Drake women roll in MVC, 86-58 over Valpo

 MOLINE, Ill.
 (AP) — Two-time Player of the Year Becca Hittner scored 18 points and No. 21 Drake used a game-breaking run in the first quarter on Friday to roll to an 86-58 win over ninth-seeded Valparaiso in the Missouri Valley Conference tournament quarterfinals.

 Maddy Dean added 16 points, Sara Rhine 14 and Monica Burich 10 for the Bulldogs (26-5), who have won 11 straight.
-The three-time defending league champion and two-time defending tournament winner faces the winner of fourth-seeded Illinois State against fifth-seeded Bradley in Saturday’s semifinals.
+The three-time defending league champion and two-time defending tournament winner faces fourth-seeded Illinois State in Saturday’s semifinals.

 Dean’s 3-pointer broke a 2-2 tie and kicked off an 18-0 run with contributions from six different players.
 The lead was 21-5 after one quarter as the Crusaders missed 11 straight shots after making their first one of the game.
 Their second make was their first shot of the second quarter.